apache/druid/docs/ingestion/data-formats.md

 ### Avro Hadoop Parser

+:::caution[Deprecated]

+Hadoop-based ingestion is deprecated.

+:::

 :::info
  You need to include the [`druid-avro-extensions`](../development/extensions-core/avro.md) as an extension to use the Avro Hadoop Parser.
-:::

-:::info
  See the [Avro Types](../development/extensions-core/avro.md#avro-types) section for how Avro types are handled in Druid
 :::